Frequently Asked Questions

 Crown reduction should not be carried out on tree's with a pyramidal shape, such as many conifers and birches.

-To reduce the length of over-extended, end-heavy lateral branches throughout the canopy.
+This type of pruning is carried out to reduce the length of over-extended, end-heavy lateral branches throughout the canopy.
 This is done for the same reasons as Crown reduction above, but is limited to just the more lateral branches and does not include reduction of the height of leading stems in the upper canopy.
 This is our primary tree trimming method to improve safety and reduce the risk of falling branches in tree's.

 To remove certain identified branches for a specific reason.
 This is more often to make a tree fit with the client's needs than it is for an improvement in the tree’s own structure or health.